 A heat exchanger must be visually inspected on a regular basis.
 Visual observation of light or water passing through the break/crack is positive confirmation of a crack or hole in a heat exchanger.

-Cracks in the heat exchanger are no laughing matter.
+Cracks in the heat exchanger or “Fire Box” is no laughing matter.
 There are two major dangers with having a broken heat exchanger: The first is the potential for the furnace to catch fire and potentially spread to other parts in the home.
 The second danger is carbon monoxide emissions.

 Flame-outs occur when an incorrect mixture of gas and air get mixed and combusted in the heat exchanger.
 Uncombusted gas builds up in the exchanger until it reaches a high enough volume to be explosive.
 When that point is reached, the gas combusts and forces flames and air pressure out of any accessible hole in the heat exchanger including the cracks.